-Internationalization is the foundation which enables game localization to occur.
+Internationalization is the foundation that enables game localization to occur.
 A game can only display game content in one language until your code base, architecture, and game UI have gone through the internationalization process.
-This process makes the code capable of processing and displaying game content in the target languages you have chosen, and makes sure this content is ready to be translated.
+This process makes the code capable of processing and displaying game content in the gamers’ target languages, and makes sure this content is ready to be translated.

 During this step, avoid “hard coding” text within the program.
 If you do hard code, you’ll have to fix your text strings by hand every time you create a new language version of your game.
 Instead, isolate all the text strings used in your game and pull them into a resource file for each target language.
 Internationalization takes several concepts into account such as subject-object-verb order, pluralization rules, automatic line breaking or text wrapping, punctuation rules, and support for date/time, currency, and number formats.

 Now that you have decided on a translation approach, and you have prepared your reference material, the next step is to determine what needs to be translated.
 To get you started, here are a few of the game elements you’ll need to take into consideration when building out your game localization strategy:

 - Help Desk

 Translators balance between two languages, trying to communicate between cultures.
 This takes time.
 Each translator will have his or her own speed.
 Typically audio scripts will take more time to translate than UI text.
 For an experienced, professional translator, you can expect them to translate 2,000 English words (4,000 Japanese characters) per day.
 If your video game or gaming app has audio involved, then you should expect the translator’s speed for the audio and voice sections to drop by half (however, this really depends on how much lip-syncing or time-constrained text is involved).
 The indie game scene has altered the trends in video game development so that today, lots of video games have a lot of text rather than audio.
 The good news is that this makes localization and global gamer reach a lot easier, more cost-effective, and much more scalable.

 4. Conduct Quality Assurance.